-Dean also tells us how Respawn tackles the prototyping and development of new concepts like Live Fire.
-In a process he terms 'rapid prototyping' the designer explains that the team start with a number of concepts, select the strongest, and refine it through daily feedback and playtesting:
+Dean also talks about how Respawn tackles the prototyping and development of new concepts like Live Fire.
+In a process he terms 'rapid prototyping', the designer explains that the team starts with a number of concepts, selects the strongest, and refines it through daily feedback and playtesting.

 We try out a few different concepts then select the strongest one and start to refine it.
 We playtest daily and use the feedback and data from our tests to inform our design decisions moving forward.
 The testing keeps us honest and ensures we stay on the right track.

 Finally, for those looking for some pro tips or just wondering how the developers of Titanfall 2 like to play their game, Dean reveals his favorite pilot loadout for running the new game mode:

 I'm a flanker at heart.
 I usually use a Cold War or EPG paired with a Mozambique.
 I use these weapons and pilot mobility to punch through a flank and get behind the enemy.
 The key is to break open a flank in the opening seconds of the round.
 No one expects an aggressive flanker that early.